 So began the Medway University of the Third Age, a Steering Committee was formed and in November of that year, the Certificate of Membership was granted and we joined the then 750 other U3As in the UK.
 Various Special Interest Groups were started and these have grown rapidly over the years as has our membership which now stands well over 500.
 Study Days have been held, ranging from Shakespeare to Victorian and Medieval History.
 The Education Officer from Rochester Guildhall has hosted days on Charles Dickens and Roman Medway.
 Medway has also hosted Kent wide Study Days including one about Bletchley Park Visits have been arranged to amongst other places, Harrow School, Hatfield House, Secret London and Walmer Castle.

 We have a speaker at each of our monthly meetings which are always well attended.
-The subject for our next meeting is on our Notice Board and the full list of speakers for the 2017/18 can be found on the Events page.
+The subject for our next meeting can be found on the Events page.

 We are a Charity and all our income is generated from our membership fee.
 We were fortunate to be given a grant from Medway Council, which we used to purchase projection equipment.

-Please note that as from 12th July meeting one of the groups will do a short presentation before the meeting formally starts.
+Please note that one of the groups will do a short presentation before the meeting formally starts.
 This will be from 13.55 and will last 5 minutes

 Membership Enquiries to: Angela Howe

 Click on a picture below to see it full-size with more details.